rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Study-Scene-LLM-Integration.md

     const { phrase, locationName, contextDescription, difficultyLevel } = request;

     // Constructs a detailed prompt using the template from the "Updated Prompt Template"
-    // section above, with the request parameters (phrase, location, context, difficulty)
+    // section in docs/Game-LLM-Prompts.md, with the request parameters (phrase, location,
-    // inserted in the appropriate places.
-The prompt instructs the LLM to analyze the
+    // context, difficulty) inserted in the appropriate places.
+The prompt instructs the
-    // Japanese phrase and return a structured JSON response matching our PhraseAnalysis
+    // LLM to analyze the Japanese phrase and return a structured JSON response matching
-    // interface format with all required and optional fields. return "Detailed prompt template with request parameters inserted";
+    // our PhraseAnalysis interface format with all required and optional fields. return "Detailed prompt template with request parameters inserted";
   }